krischer/NoSweatConfigFileParser/README.md

 ```

 ### Retrieving values
 The type has to be specified.
-If no value exists for the given key name and implicitly given type, a default value (int:0, float:0.0, string:"", bool:false) will returned.
+If no value exists for the given key name and implicitly given type, a default value (int: 0, float: 0.0, string: "", bool: false) will be returned.
 No exception will ever be raised.

 ```c++